Testament (album): William Orbit sessions

-Reception

-Critical response
+Critical reception

 Testament received generally favourable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from publications, it received a weighted average score of 61, based on 5 reviews.
 AnyDecentMusic? gave the album 6.1 out of 10, based on their assessment of the critical consensus.

 God Is in the TV's Jonathan Wright called it "a stylish and confident album full of their usual majestic vocals and strong character" that "reveals its depth the more you listen" and "solidified their return as one of the most pleasing comebacks of recent times."
-Andre Paine of the Evening Standard argued that "closer listening reveals sonic innovation underpinning the melodies," and concluded, "With this assured album, you might realise just how much you've missed them."
+Andre Paine of the Evening Standard argued that "closer listening reveals sonic innovation underpinning the melodies", and concluded, "With this assured album, you might realise just how much you've missed them."
 Thomas H. Green of The Arts Desk wrote that "alongside solid songwriting, it consistently showcases a proud upbeat sense of unforced optimism that's welcome."
 The Independent's Elizabeth Aubrey believed All Saints evolved their sound and regarded Testament as "a welcome and judicious follow on from Red Flag."

 In a mixed review, The Daily Telegraph music critic Neil McCormick called it the band's best album in two decades, writing that it "elegantly updates" their sound, but felt its "looking-for-a-man stuff is out of kilter with their independent swagger".
 Phil Mongredien of The Observer thought the album "finds them going some way to recapturing past glories" but is "let down by a few too many unremarkable ballads".
 Writing for Q magazine, Michael Cragg commented that although Testament "produces occasional magic", it is "often suffocated by vaguely outré production flourishes".
 Laura Snapes of The Guardian was less impressed, writing that the group were "drowned out by digital clutter".
-She described the album as "clenched and over-serious" and "mostly weak Lemonade."
+She described the album as "clenched and over-serious" and "mostly weak Lemonade".